mnbroatch/wackson/README.md

 ## Usage

 If you pass a registry object (map of all relevant constructor names to constructors) to `deserialize`, it will restore the prototypes of serialized objects and `_constructorName` will be deleted.
-If you do not, they will be plain objects and they will still have a `_constrcutorName` property.
+If you do not, they will be plain objects and they will still have a `_constructorName` property.

 ```
 import { serialize, deserialize } from 'wackson'